ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_26_OceanHeatContent.md

 This code is particularly complex and several ancillary figures are produced along the way for each model and each ensemble member.

-These figures include the following directories related to the de-derifting process:
+These figures include the following directories related to the de-drifting process:
   - piControl:
     - maps showing the raw temperature and salinity data at the surface at the final time step of the PI control run.
   - piTrend: